 If your refund isn’t as large as you expected, there are a lot of reasons that could be the case:

 Although tax law changes lowered the rates for five of seven tax brackets, your refund may not be as big as you expected because less income tax was taken out of your paychecks throughout the year.
-Rather than withhold the same amount of tax as they did from your paychecks in 2017, your employer took out less so you didn’t pay the IRS more than you needed to (which is what you get back in your refund).
-If you didn't update your W-4 for 2018 (and most people didn't), it’s highly possible this is why your refund isn’t as large as you expected.
+If you didn't update your W-4 for 2019 or 2018 (most people didn't), it’s highly possible this is why your refund isn’t as large as you expected.

 Tip: If your refund is wildly off, you may have mistyped a dollar amount somewhere.
 An extra digit here, a missing number there, even a misplaced decimal point can have an eye-popping (but easily correctable) effect on your refund.

 Life events can change your refund amount.
 Common examples include:

 - You (or your jointly-filing spouse) took on an additional job (especially non-wage income which is taxed at the higher self-employment tax rate).

 - You (or your jointly-filing spouse) got a significant raise but your W-4 stayed the same.

 - Your filing status changed from last year.

 - You have a child who turned 17 in 2019 who now receives the Credit for Other Dependents instead of the Child Tax Credit.